Uninett/Argus/README.md

 An [HTML coverage report](htmlcov/index.html) will be generated.
 Refer to the [tox.ini](tox.ini) file for further options.

+## Magical branches

+Do not ever remove these

+* master
+* argus-demo
+* stable/SOMETHING

+The last branch-type is for backporting bugfixes and similar to older releases, bypassing master if necessary.

 ## How to do maintenance